logo

 Scott Davis

-All right, good morning everyone.
-Luke, Emmanuel, Mark, congrats.
-Thank you, Scott.
-Another congrats on finding this Kisaria and getting that inked.
+All right.
+Good morning, everyone.
+Luca, Emmanuel, Mark.
+Congrats on finding this Casaria and getting that inked.
 I wanted to follow up on that a little bit.
 I don't know the business all that well, but the purchase price looks really attractive for the financial profile.
-And I was wondering, is this something that was kind of sourced, you guys have been working on for some time?
+And I was wondering, is this something that was kind of sourced that you guys have been working on for some time?
 Is there any color you can share around kind of why you were chosen as the buyer?
 I have to imagine there were other folks out there who would be interested in this asset.

 speaker

 Sure, Scott.
-Well, we were able to work with Kisaria in the past.
-And we've been known Kisaria for a while.
+Well, we were able to work with Kesaria in the past, you know, and we've been known Kesaria for a while.
 You know, they've been a customer of ours.
-You know, we have been able to meet with Kisaria for quite a long time, and we follow through during this process.
+You know, we have been able to meet with Kesaria for quite a long time and we follow through during this process.
 I think there has been established a very good relationship together with the team.
-And I think that the team, the Kisaria team together with us saw the benefit of putting ITT Canon and Kisaria together.
-So all of that enabled us to get in a good position and fast in dealing with Kisaria.
-And this has enabled us to get to the $475 million of price which represents roughly a 13.4 EBITDA multiple.
-And we're gonna keep on working closely with the team because there are a lot of synergies that we can get out of these revenue synergies.
+And I think that the team, the Caesarea team together with us saw the benefit of putting ITT Canon and Caesarea together.
+So all of that enabled us to get in a good position and fast in dealing with Caesarea.
+And this has enabled us to get to the $475 million of price, which represents roughly a 13.4 EBITDA multiple.
+And we're going to keep working closely with the team because there are a lot of synergies that we can get out of this deal, revenue synergies.

 speaker